jgreat/tf-rancher-2.0/aws-ha-asg/README.md

 You can follow the the Lambda as it runs in CloudWatch Log Groups under `/aws/lambda/<name>`

+## Destroying

+The helm provider for terraform doesn't wait for chart deployments to properly delete.
+This may cause the rancher DNS records to be left behind.
+Comment out the rancher `helm_release` resource and use `terraform apply` to remove the rancher install before doing a `terraform destroy`

 ## Were are all the files?

 This terraform creates an s3 bucket for storage of state and credentials.  `s3://<name>`